IndicMT Eval: A Dataset to Meta-Evaluate Machine Translation metrics for Indian Languages: Indic-MT Eval Dataset

 \subsection{Quality Assurance}

 We first performed pilot studies on collecting data via crowd-sourced annotators who are native speakers of the languages we use in this study.
-In a pilot which directly asked for the final scores, we found the scores to be highly subjective.
+In a pilot which directly asked for the final scores, similar to DA scores used in WMT in a few years \cite{DBLP:conf/wmt/BojarGKS16_wmt-16-results, bojar2016ten_years_WMT}, we found the scores to be highly subjective, similar to \citet{clark-etal-2021-thats}.
 We also found that displaying the reference translations, which are not always perfect, was biasing the annotators to ignore some errors.
-Another pilot task involved MQM with the same non-expert annotators.
-However, we found it difficult to achieve consistency in annotations We tried the following strategies (i) We provide the same set of segments to 3 annotators per language and then organize a discussion among them to resolve disagreements.
-The idea was to eventually converge to a consistent marking scheme after a few initial sets of different markings. (ii) We collect annotations from 3 annotators per language and provide all the 3 to a different fourth annotator to aggregate them.
-However, neither of these yielded fruitful results in terms of agreement with MQM annotations.
+Another pilot task involved MQM instead of DA scores in the same crowd-sourced setting.
+However, we found it difficult to achieve consistency in annotations with crowd-sourced raters.
+We tried the following strategies to improve the quality (i) We provided the same set of segments to 3 annotators per language and then organized a discussion among them to resolve disagreements.
+The idea was to eventually converge to a consistent marking scheme after a few initial sets of different markings, \cite{DBLP:conf/emnlp/NemaK18_qbleu}. (ii) We collected annotations from 3 annotators per language and provided all the 3 annotations to a different fourth annotator to aggregate them.
+However, neither yielded fruitful results in terms of agreement with MQM annotations.

+Finally, we employed language experts who have experience in translation tasks and observe that we were able to achieve better consistency among annotators.
+We use the first 50 sentences (sampled randomly from various models and of various lengths) as a pilot to help the annotator get an idea of the variety and kind of translations in the dataset.
+Note that MQM-style annotations use a formula to automatically compute scores for each segment based on the errors identified.
+The score, $s$, for each segment with a set of identified errors, $E$, is given by $s = 25 - \sum_{i \in E} w_i*e_i$, where $w_i$ is the penalty associated with the severity of the error and $e_i$ is the penalty associated with the type of error.
+Appendix \ref{sec:appendix_mqm_guidlines} provides more details on the penalties used for the different error types and severities, following \citet{mqm_lommel2014multidimensional}.